Amazon’s Alexa takes another step into the future with her new feature, Alexa Hunches.

 - Setting lights to automatically turn on / off make it easier and safer for older adults.

-- Alerts to take medication or perform a task are helpful for anyone who may have troubling remembering details.
+- Alerts to take medication or perform a task are helpful for anyone who may have trouble remembering details.

 - Being alerted that a connected device is not working is good for just about anyone (don’t you think?)